zcfrank1st/wormhole/README.md

 wormhole
 ========

-A data transport tool for data exchange.
+A common data transport tool for data exchange which using memory to store medium data.